ValGRY/Data-Science-Projects/London Housing/README.md

 **Cleaning the data**

-1. Choosing only the rows that we going to sue
+1. Choosing only the rows that I am going to use
 2. Reomove rows which is not London boroughs

 **Transforming the data**